The Best Dog Rope Toys -

 While adding the kibble is optional, the toy prepared in this way will activate all your dog’s senses: taste, smell, sound, sight, and touch.
 That’s one engaging toy!

-This is another hangable bungee rope toy.
+This is another hangable bungee rope toy like our number seven product choice.
 It’s quite like the Aussie Dog option we’ve described above, but there are also some key differences.

 First, this is a simpler set-up - it’s just a classic rope toy hanging from a bungee cord.
 The rope toy has a rich texture which can be more enticing for some dogs and keep them tugging and pulling for a long time.